yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 The hotkey for capture could be spammed, leading yuzu to a crash if several requests for capture were sent, this could be aggravated if the rendering resolution was set to a high value.
 To solve this, yuzu now {{< gh-hovercard "8192" "ignores new requests while a capture is being processed" >}}, and prints a warning in the log.

-There’s always room for improvements in emulation, nothing is ever truly complete, so this time, german77 focuses on inaccuracies found on our input emulation.
+There’s always room for improvements in emulation, as nothing is ever truly complete.
+This time, german77 focuses on inaccuracies found on our input emulation.

 {{< gh-hovercard "8222" "`IsSixAxisSensorFusionEnabled` is implemented" >}} by reverse engineering all sixaxis functions, and it was verified by comparing with unit test homebrew results done on the Switch.
 This should potentially improve motion accuracy.